HabibMCS/backend_hvac/Readme.md

 # HVAC Data Processing Backend

 This project provides a pipeline for downloading, processing, and uploading HVAC system data.
-It leverages various scripts to handle data transformation, COP calculation, uncertainty summary generation, and uploads the results to Google Cloud Platform (GCP) in an organized file structure.
+It leverages various scripts to handle data transformation, COP calculation, uncertainty summary generation, and uploads the results to Google Cloud Storage in GCP in an organized file structure.

 ## Project Structure